terra-campaigns/nibiru/README.md

 ## Description

-This GPT helps a GM generate content for an RPG campaign set in Nibiru book in the year 4656.
+This GPT helps a GM generate content for an RPG campaign set in Nibiru book.
 Nibiru is a space station located in the Fomalhaut system.
 Most of the generated content will be NPCs, random tables, encounters, descriptions of places.

 ## Instructions